 Visiting Tehran without seeing the Azadi Tower, is like going to Paris and missing the Eiffel Tower.
 Built under the last king of Iran, Mohammad Reza Pahlavi, this tower, whose name means "Freedom", has become the symbol of the Iranian's capital.
 This famous landmark was built in the late 1960s to commemorate the 2500th year of the foundation of the imperial state of Iran with Cyrus the Great.
 The snow-white marble structure is a masterpiece incorporating Achaemenian, Sassanian and Islamic architectures.
 It stands in the middle of a pleasant square and hosts a museum while offering a stunning view of the city and the Alborz Range Mountains.

 The former US embassy is a monument of history, as it is where took place the Iran hostage crisis in 1979, a main event of the Islamic Revolution.
 52 Americans diplomats and citizens were held captive by students during 444 days in an action aimed to protest against the spying of US government in Iran.
-Nowadays, the exterior of the building is decorated by iconic paintings of propaganda against the US government.
+Nowadays, the exterior of the building is decorated with iconic paintings of propaganda against the US government.
 Inside, it has been turned into a museum which recalls this event and the interference of Americans on Iran’s soil.
 It is a fascinating visit, during which can be observed old-fashioned telec machine and computers used by the diplomats at that time.

 Tehran has preserved many green areas which constitute true oasis in the uproar of the city.
 During weekends, Tehranis love to go there, in order to sit on carpets and share a family picnic outdoors.
 Among the most famous green areas is Mellat Park, Tehran's version of Central Park: a wide peaceful natural refuge located in the north of the city, and full of elegant crows and chilling cats.
-The quiet waters of its small lake come directly from the neighboring Mount Tochal.
+The quiet waters of its small lake come directly from the neighbouring Mount Tochal.
 Further in the northeast of the city is Jamshidieh Park, the Stone Garden.
 Standing at the very foot of the mountain, it offers a stunning view of the city, for who is brave enough to climb its shady alleys.
-It's the favorite destination of hikers who can climb up the mountainside from there.
+It's the favourite destination of hikers who can climb up the mountainside from there.
 Located at the very heart of the city, Laleh Park is another natural escape from the city.
 The numerous beautiful sculptures are a reminder of the presence of the Modern Museum located inside the Park.